dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 This section describes what happens in a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) request at the level of the HTTP messages.

 * CORS is **not** a security feature.
 CORS is a W3C standard that allows a server to relax the same-origin policy.
-  * For example, an malicious actor could use [Prevent Cross-Site Scripting (XSS)](xref:security/cross-site-scripting) against your site and execute a cross-site request to their CORS enabled site to steal information.
+  * For example, a malicious actor could use [Prevent Cross-Site Scripting (XSS)](xref:security/cross-site-scripting) against your site and execute a cross-site request to their CORS enabled site to steal information.
 * Your API is not safer by allowing CORS.
   * It's up to the client (browser) to enforce CORS.
-It's up to the browser to enforce CORS.
 The server executes the request and returns the response, it's the client that returns an error and blocks the response.
 For example, any of the following tools will display the server response:
      * [Fiddler](https://www.telerik.com/fiddler)
      * [Postman](https://www.getpostman.com/)
      * [.NET HttpClient](dotnet/csharp/tutorials/console-webapiclient)
      * A web browser by entering the URL in the address bar.
-* It's a way for a server to allow browsers to execute a cross-origin [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) request that otherwise would be forbidden.
+* It's a way for a server to allow browsers to execute a cross-origin [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) request that otherwise would be forbidden.
-  * Browsers (without CORS) can not do cross-origin requests.
+  * Browsers (without CORS) can't do cross-origin requests.
 Before CORS, [JSONP](https://www.w3schools.com/js/js_json_jsonp.asp) was used to circumvent this restriction.
 JSONP doesn't use XHR, it uses the `<script>` tag to receive the response.
 Scripts are allowed to be loaded cross-origin.

 The [CORS specification]() introduced several new HTTP headers that enable cross-origin requests.
 If a browser supports CORS, it sets these headers automatically for cross-origin requests.
 Custom JavaScript code isn't required to enable CORS.